Kalomidin/plugo-seat-reservation-go/README.md

-# Sear Reservation API
+# Seat Reservation API

 ## Introduction

 This repository provides sample endpoints for creating event and performing seat reservations.
-Each user is allowed to perform at most 1 seat.
+Each user is allowed to reserve at most 1 seat.

 ## Features